TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-asdk-supportability.md

 ## **Recommended Steps**

-* If you are experiencing an issue that is not already documented, check the [Azure Stack MSDN Forum](https://social.msdn.microsoft.com/Forums/home?forum=azurestack) for further assistance and information
+* If you are experiencing an issue that is not already documented, check the [Azure Stack MSDN Forum](https://social.msdn.microsoft.com/Forums/home?forum=azurestack) for further assistance and information<br>
 * If you are interested in purchasing Azure Stack, see [Buying Azure Stack](https://azure.microsoft.com/overview/azure-stack/how-to-buy/)

 ## ASDK documentation